Are Christians commanded to tithe or is this requirement legalism?

-Abraham gave a tithe to Melchizedek king of Salem from the spoils of a war.
+Abraham gave a tithe to Melchizedek King of Salem from the spoils of a war.
 It was a one-time event.
-Nothing implies that this was even a tenth of his increase in that year.
+Nothing implies that this was even a tenth of his increase in that one year.
 Nor is anything said in scripture that anyone ever gave tithes of their annual increase before the law of tithing was given to the Jews.
 There simply is no foundation to teach that Christians should be tithing based on any scripture written before the law.

 What was the Old Testament tithe?

-The tithe system given to Israel was a means to support some of the government and the priesthood of Israel.
+The tithe system given to Israel was a means to support the government and the priesthood of Israel.
 If the tithes and offerings system were in place today in Israel, it would have to support most government functions and all religious functions.
 (Those that live in Israel today give much more than a tithe; they give about half of their income to support their government and their places of worship).
 In ancient Israel, there were three separate tithes that averaged out to be about 23 percent of one's annual increase.
 Therefore, those that teach that Christians should give 10 percent of their annual income are certainly not even teaching the requirements of the tithing law.

 The law of common sense says pastors should not be teaching that Christians are required to tithe